Wednesday, October 28, 2015

 Is it time for another ripoff?

-Not too dissimilar to Gauntlet, is The Chaos Engine which the Bitmap Bros released in 1993.
-It's a top-down arcade shooter where you get to choose from a selection of characters before running around levels with only one purpose, killing baddies!
+Not too dissimilar to Gauntlet, is The Chaos Engine the Bitmap Bros released in 1993.
+It's a top-down arcade shooter where you choose from a selection of characters before running around levels with one purpose, killing baddies!
 Okay, there is a [minor] puzzle element but this game is about reaping death!!

 It's now that I can imagine the look on your faces.
 Why attempt to take on Gauntlet?
-I know, read on...
+Read on...

 Who ya gonna be?

-Each character has its own unique skills so I advise that you should play each one to find out which you prefer.
+Each character has unique skills so I advise that you should play each one to find out what you prefer.
 Personally, I tend to prefer the Mercenary or Thug!
-Each of the environments is extremely interesting, both their wicked mechanics and beautiful visuals, helping to create a wonderful Victorian England theme, etc.
+Each of the environments is extremely interesting with wicked mechanics and beautiful visuals, helping to create a wonderful Victorian England theme, etc.

 Argh, this is one of those games that demands practice before you can even think about beating it!

-Hey, I think it's time for a couple of screenshots...
+Hey, let's take another break for a couple of screenshots...

 Bitmap aesthetics!

 The graphics are literally outstanding.
-From start to end, such beautiful artworks, detailed sprites and gorgeous landscapes.
+From start to end, beautiful artwork, detailed sprites, and gorgeous landscapes.
 I love each of the environments which have all been enhanced for the lovely Atari STe by using the hardware scrolling and extra colours.
 One of the best-looking games on the Atari ST/e.
 Period!!

-The audio is pretty darn cool.
-The chip music is something that stays in your head all day and the sound effects do their job well.
+All audio is cool - the chip music will stay playing in your head all day and the sound effects do their job well.
 However, I must admit to being a little disappointed that this talented bunch failed to use the DMA audio for sampled sound effects.
-They're already utilising the STe so why use the DMA for samples?
+They're already utilising the STe so why not use the DMA for samples?

 So, it looks and sounds great especially when played on the Atari STe.
 Agree or disagree?
 Let me know...